Gordon Gollob: Later life

 Gollob and his wife Elisabeth Lüning, had married on 14 February 1943, and had two sons and a daughter.
 Their first son, Ulrik, was born on 30 November 1943 in Kitzbühel, their second son, Gerald was born on 9 January 1946, also in Kitzbühel, and their daughter Cornelia was born on 16 March 1954 in Sulingen.
 The family had moved to his wife's hometown of Sulingen.
 There, from November 1951, he started working in a sales role for the Klöckner Humboldt Deutz AG, a company making motors and vehicles.
 Until a myocardial infarction impeded his health in 1975, he regularly flew powered and glider aircraft.
 Gollob died in Sulingen, Diepholz, Lower Saxony on 7 September 1987.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Gollob was credited with 150 aerial victories.
-Spick also lists Gollob with 150 aerial victories claimed in 340 combat missions, 144 of which were on the Eastern Front.
+Spick also lists Gollob with 150 aerial victories claimed in 340 combat missions, 144 of which were on the Eastern Front, and a mission-to-claim ratio of 2.27.
 He never lost a wingman in combat, nor was he shot down.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 146 aerial victory claims, plus five further unconfirmed claims.
 This number includes one claim over a Polish Air Force aircraft, five aerial victory claims on the Western Front, and 140 Soviet Air Forces piloted aircraft on the Eastern Front.